 Let all conference participants know the date and how they can access the teleconference.

 Provide them with your dial-in number and access codes to enter the conference, include in your e-mail notification: moderator’s name, start and estimated end times, subject and agenda.
 Also, let participants know of any preparation needed prior to the audio conference.

-Set the Audio Conference Goal
+5. Setting the Audio Conference Goal

 1. Pinpoint the objectives you wish to accomplish for the meeting.